 - Set your timer before you begin.
 You don’t want to interrupt the “zone” by glancing at your clock.

 - Find a distraction-free zone in your home, office or yard.
 The book, Altar Your Space, A Guide To The Restorative Home, is filled with tips on creating a peaceful space.

 - Relax and be consciously aware of your exhale and inhale as your breathing quiets your mind.
-Here is an excellent story on breath.

 - Consistency is best.
 Make this a daily routine.